-What is the cost of capitalCC) to ABC Honey, Inc., under each financing arrangement?
+What is the cost of capital (MCC) to ABC Honey, Inc., under each financing arrangement?
 (15 mks)

 a.
 Explain how long-term financial planning is related to operational budgeting.
 (4 mks)

 b.
 What is financial modeling and how does it assist the financial manager in planning?
 (4.5 mks)